Unity-Technologies/ml-agents/docs/FAQ.md

   packages.

 In all of these cases, the issue is a pip/python environment setup issue.
-Please search the tensorflow github issues for similar problems and solutions before creating a new issue.
+Please search the TensorFlow github issues for similar problems and solutions before creating a new issue.

 #### Visual C++ Dependency (Windows Users)